 History:

 In the 1850s with the arrival of the railway to Toronto the character of this neighbourhood would change dramatically.
 King West would evolve as a busy industrial and manufacturing centre.
 Many of the old industrial buildings from the 1800s and early 1900s have recently been converted to residential and commercial uses.
+In the 1920’s King West formed what was then known as St. Andrews Ward – one of Toronto earliest neighbourhoods.This Ward was predominantly working class.

 Overview:

-King West Village is one of Toronto’s fastest-growing neighbourhoods.
-It has been compared to the Soho neighbourhood in New York.
-King West Village is especially popular with young urban professionals, both singles and couples, who desire an urban lifestyle close to their downtown offices and within walking distance of Toronto’s entertainment district.
+Located in the heart of Toronto’s Fashion and Entertainment King West also known as Wellington Place has been compared to the Soho neighbourhood in New York.
+It is especially popular with young urban professionals, both singles and couples, who embrace an urban lifestyle close to their downtown offices and within walking distance of Toronto’s entertainment district.This vibrant neighbourhood is known to have one of the most active nightclubs and bar scenes in Toronto.

-King West Village now has the added cache of being the host neighbourhood for the Toronto International Film Festival which takes place annually in September.
+King West now has the added cache of being the host neighbourhood for the Toronto International Film Festival which takes place annually in September.
 This TIFF festival attracts mega-stars to premiere screenings and creates a buzz throughout the whole neighbourhood and the entire city.
 The headquarters for the festival is the TIFF Bell Lightbox theatre on King West, which is surrounded by glitzy new condominium buildings that reflect the urban-esque lifestyle enjoyed by residents of this neighbourhood.

 Lifestyle: